-Once you arrive at the project, you will have an orientation meeting where general information about the culture, the community, the neighbourhoods, and the activities during the following days will be provided.
-It is also discussed what the expectations are and what talents and passions you want to use as a volunteer to contribute to the project with the aim that your time in the project makes an impact for the project and yourself.
+You will have an orientation meeting where general information about the city, the culture, the community, the neighbourhood, will be provided.
+It is also discussed what the expectations are and what talents and passion you want to use as a volunteer to contribute to the project with the aim that your time in the project makes an impact for the project and yourself.
+Lunch is included.

 WHAT TO DO IN

 Close to Bogota you will find a lot of nature; cascading waterfalls, emerald mines, lush tropical forests and Andean peaks to climb.
 There is a lot to do for the explorers.